ehtesam75/Uccharon/README.md

 Most AI English platforms wrap a hidden API key inside a monthly subscription.
 You pay them, they pay the AI provider, and you never see the real cost or control the model.
 Uccharon flips that:

 - **Bring your own AI.** Use your own key from Gemini, Groq, OpenAI, or OpenRouter.
+Your API keys are stored only on your browser and are never stored on Uccharon servers.
 - **No forced subscriptions.** No paywalls between you and your practice.
 - **Full cost control.** You choose the model and pay the provider directly at their rate.
 - **You own the experience.** Swap providers or models anytime to match your budget and quality needs.